ministryofjustice/moj-frontend/docs/ethics/assessment.md

 title: Preparing for a service assessment
 ---

 As part of your service assessment, you’ll be expected to show how you’ve considered the ethics of your service.

 ## Before your assessment

 Your team should:

-1. Read and consider our [ethical principles](/ethics/principles/).
+1. Read and consider the [ethical principles](/ethics/principles/).
 2. [Do an ethics review](/ethics/review/).
 3. Define any actions based on your ethics review.
 4. Complete actions, or make a plan to tackle them in the next phase.